Actindo-AG/Documentation/RetailSuiteWarehousing/Operation/02_CheckPostingHistory.md

 ## Check posting history for a material

 You can check all stock postings performed for a specific material.
-The list displayed is the same as the one displayed in the *Stock posting* sub-tab in the *Warehouse/suppliers* tab for a selected material, although additional information is provided here, such as the order number in shop.
+The list displayed is the same as the one displayed in the *Stock history* sub-tab in the *Warehouse/suppliers* tab for a selected material, although additional information is provided here, such as the order number in shop.

 Besides, you can further filter the list of postings for a selected material by different criteria, see [Filter the stock history by different criteria](#filter-stock-history-by-different-criteria).